nextbreakpoint/infrastructure-as-code/README.md

 THIS PROJECT IS WORK IN PROGRESS

-This repository contains scripts for creating a production-ready cloud-based infrastructure for micro services.
+This repository contains scripts for creating a production-ready cloud-based infrastructure for running micro services.

-The scripts are based on Terraform and Packer and they target AWS.
+The scripts use several tools including Docker, Terraform and Packer, and they target AWS.

-The infrastructure provides key components such like:
+The generated infrastructure provides the following key components:

-- Logstash, Elasticsearch and Kibana for collecting and analysing logs
+- Logstash, Elasticsearch and Kibana for collecting and visualising logs

-- ZooKeeper, Cassandra and Kafka for creating reactive services with CQRS and event sourcing

-- Jenkins, SonarQube and Artifactory for creating a continuous delivery pipeline
+- Jenkins, SonarQube and Artifactory for creating a delivery pipeline

+- ECS for orchestrating Docker containers

 - Consul for services discovery

-- Kubernetes and ECS for orchestrating Docker containers

-## How to create the infrastructure

-The scripts provided in this repository aim to simplify a process which involves many steps and it requires some understanding of AWS platform and tools such like Terraform and Packer.
+The scripts provided in this repository aim to automate a very complex process which involves several components and requires many steps.
+The ultimate goal is to be able to rapidly and reliably create a scalable and secure infrastructure for running micro services.

 ### Install tools and prepare environment

 Before you start, you need to prepare your environment.

-Prepare your environment installing Terraform and Packer.
+Prepare your environment installing Docker, Terraform and Packer.

 Install the command line tool jq required to manipulate json.